janxdu/Blog/source/_posts/UsageOfSemaphoreInJava.md

             doAcquireSharedInterruptibly(arg);
     }
 ```
-The `tryAcquireShared()` is implemented in `Semaphore`,`AbstractQueuedSynchronizer` only provide interface, because the rule of an acquirement's success and failure depends on specific business. `Semaphore` defaultly uses a unfair strategy, which means it is possible for one thread to invoke acquire before another but reach the ordering point after the other.
+The `tryAcquireShared()` is implemented in `Semaphore`,`AbstractQueuedSynchronizer` only provide interface, because the rule of an acquirement's success and failure depends on specific business. `Semaphore` default uses a unfair strategy, which means it is possible for one thread to invoke acquire before another but reach the ordering point after the other.
 Generally, the throughput advantages of non-fair ordering often outweigh fairness considerations.
-The unfair way of `tryAcquireShared()` is shown below, it calculates remaining state and break if the amount of state has been drained or acquires successfully. `compareAndSetState()` in it, ancroym as `CAS`, is a common way of guarantteing a state is updated atomiclly.
+The unfair way of `tryAcquireShared()` is shown below, it calculates remaining state and break if the amount of state has been drained or acquires successfully. `compareAndSetState()` in it, acronym as `CAS`, is a common way of guaranteeing a state is updated atomically.
 ```java
 final int nonfairTryAcquireShared(int acquires) {
             for (;;) {